-Strategic Action Measure Key performance Indicator Baseline Target 1.
-Attract skilled workers and professionals Proportion of residents with university qualifications Increase in proportion of persons aged 15+ with university qualifications 12% Australian Bureau of Statistics 2021 Increase to 14% Proportion of residents with vocational qualifications Increase in proportion of persons aged 15+ with trade qualifications (certificate) 25% Australian Bureau of Statistics 2021 Increase to 26% 2.
-Attract investment to the region Funding from State and Federal Government for priority economic development Number of grant applications submitted for priority projects To be established MidCoast Council & Key Stakeholders To be confirmed when baseline established projects Value of grants received for priority projects identified in the economic development strategy To be established MidCoast Council & Key Stakeholders To be confirmed when baseline established ATTRACT 3.
-Attract new businesses to the region Number of businesses Increase in the number of registered businesses 6,951 Australian Bureau of Statistics, Counts of Australian Businesses, including Entries & Exits 2021 Increase ٩ 4.
-Attract visitors to the region Increase in midweek off-season visitation Increase in yield during these periods To be determined To be determined - Increase in shoulder and low season visitation Increase in yield during these periods To be determined To be determined Increase in regional dispersal Increase in yield in identified areas To be determined To be determined 5.
-Attract residents to the region Increase in number of residents Increase in estimated population 96,425 Australian Bureau of Statistics Estimated Residential Population 2021 Increase 6.
-Attract events to the region Attraction of strategic events in shoulder/off-peak periods Secure key game changer events for the region within 5 years Number of enquiries received / events secured or held 5 events identified 2 events secured MidCoast Council and business community agree on which existing events are strategic in our LGA List completed and agreed

-7. Support business growth, collaboration and innovation Market value of all final goods and services produced in a region Gross Regional Product \$3.45 billion National Institute of Economic and Industrial Research 2021 Maintain or increase 1 8.
-Support innovative new business Number of businesses Increase in number of registered businesses 6,951 Bureau of Statistics, Counts of Australian Businesses, including Entries & Exits 2021 Increase GROW 9.
-Increase skill levels of businesses and residents Industry feedback on changes in staff skill level Industry reports an increase To be established Business survey or business consultation (mechanism to be agreed) To be determined 10.
+ATTRACT STRATEGIC ACTION MEASURE KEY PERFORMANCE INDICATOR BASELINE TARGET Attract skilled workers and professionals Proportion of residents with university qualifications Increase in proportion of persons aged 15+ with university qualifications 12% Australian Bureau of Statistics 2021 Increase to 14% Proportion of residents with vocational qualifications Increase in proportion of persons aged 15+ with trade qualifications (certificate) 25% Australian Bureau of Statistics 2021 Increase to 26% 2.
+Attract investment to the region Funding from State and Federal Government for Number of grant applications submitted for priority projects Number and value of grants as rep MidCoast Council Annual Report orted in the to the region priority economic development projects Value of grants received for priority projects identified in the economic development strategy 3.
+Attract new businesses to the region Number of businesses Increase in the number of registered businesses 7,314 Australian Bureau of Statistics, Counts of Australian Businesses, including Entries & Exits 2022 Increase 4.
+Attract visitors to the region Increase in midweek off-season visitation Increase in yield during these periods Measures to be established in MidC Destination Management Plan 202 Increase in shoulder and low season visitation Increase in yield during these periods Increase in regional dispersal Increase in yield in identified areas 5.
+Attract residents to the region Increase in number of residents Increase in estimated population 97,090 Australian Bureau of Statistics Estimated Residential Population 2022 Increase 6.
+Attract events to the region Attraction of strategic events in shoulder/off-peak periods Secure key game changer events for the region within 5 years Number of enquiries received / events secured or held 5 events identified 2 events secured MidCoast Council and business community agree on which existing events are strategic in our LGA List completed and agreed GROW STRATEGIC ACTION MEASURE KEY PERFORMANCE INDICATOR BASELINE TARGET 7.
+Support business growth, collaboration & innovation Market value of all final goods and services produced in a region Gross Regional Product \$4.08 billion National Institute of Economic and Industrial Research 2022 Increase 8.
+Support innovative new business Number of businesses Increase in number of registered businesses 7,314 Bureau of Statistics, Counts of Australian Businesses, including Entries & Exits 2022 Increase 9.
+Increase skill levels of businesses and residents Industry feedback on changes in staff skill level Industry reports an increase To be established Business survey or business consultation (mechanism to be agreed) TBD 10.
 Improve local business culture Positive sentiment regarding the future Feedback from business regarding factors such as economic outlook, cost forecast and growth forecast Conduct regular 'check-ins' with the business community to assess business sentiment.
-To be determined
+TBD

-For measures relating to economic development contained in the MidCoast Community Strategic Plan 2022-2032, please refer to Appendix B.
+For measures relating to economic development contained in MidCoast Council's Delivery Program 2022-2026 and Operational Plan 2023-24, please refer to Appendix B.